Skip to content

 Filter by MAF

 maf_level float the maf filter for variants.
-Vairants with maf < maf_level will be removed from comparison.
+Variants with maf < maf_level will be removed from comparison.
+Requires EAF columns in both sumstats.
 None

 label list a list of labels for the legend , in the order of ["Sumstats_1","Sumstats_2","Both","None"] ["Sumstats_1","Sumstats_2","Both","None"]